Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies in semigroups of transformations

-By the above algorithm and the fact that $[0]_\frn=\{0\}$ in any semigroup with zero, we have
+By the above algorithm and the fact that $[0]_\frn = \{0\}$ in any semigroup with zero, we have

-for every $k\in\{0,1,\ldots,n\}$.
+for every $k\in \{0,1,\ldots,n\}$.

-Let $\emptyset\ne\al\in\oin$.
-If $\ga(\al)$ has $s+t$ components, where $\sig_1,\ldots,\sig_s$ are $1$-cycles and $\tau_1,\ldots,\tau_t$ are chains, then we will write $\al=\sig_1\jo\cdots\jo\sig_s\jo\tau_1\jo\cdots\jo\tau_t$, where each $\sig_i$ and $\tau_j$ is viewed as an element of $\oin$, and ``$\jo$'' (called the \emph{join}) is the union of functions viewed as sets.
+Let $\emptyset\neq \al\in\oin$.
+If $\ga(\al)$ has $s + t$ components, where $\sig_1,\ldots,\sig_s$ are $1$-cycles and $\tau_1,\ldots,\tau_t$ are chains, then we will write $\al = \sig_1\jo\cdots\jo\sig_s\jo\tau_1\jo\cdots\jo\tau_t$, where each $\sig_i$ and $\tau_j$ is viewed as an element of $\oin$, and ``$\jo$'' (called the \emph{join}) is the union of functions viewed as sets.

-\begin{example} Consider $\al=(1)\jo(4)\jo[3\,5\,7]\jo[10\,9\,8]\in\mathcal{OI}_{11}$, and note that we have
+\begin{example} Consider $\al = (1)\jo(4)\jo[3\,5\,7]\jo[10\,9\,8]\in\mathcal{OI}_{11}$, and note that we have

 and $|\spa(\al)|=8$.
-Select any subchain of $X_{11}$ with~$8$ elements, say $\{2<3<5<6<7<8<10<11\}$.
+Select any subchain of $X_{11}$ with~$8$ elements, say $\{2 < 3 < 5 < 6 < 7 < 8 < 10 < 11\}$.
 Now, replace each $x$ in $\al$, written as above, with the corresponding (according to the orderings) $y$ from that subchain.
 Then, $\bt=(2)\jo(5)\jo[3\,6\,7]\jo[11\,10\,8]$ is $\frn$-conjugate to $\al$. \end{example}

-We conclude this subsection by characterizing the natural conjugacy in the class of centralizers of idempotents in $T(X)$.
-For a semigroup $S$ and an element $a\in S$, the {\em centralizer} $C(a)$ of $a$ in $S$ is defined by $C(a)=\{x\in S: ax=xa\}$.
+We conclude this subsection by characterizing natural conjugacy in the class of centralizers of idempotents in $T(X)$.
+For a semigroup $S$ and an element $a\in S$, the \emph{centralizer} of $a$ in $S$ is the set $C(a) = \{x\in S : ax = xa\}$.
 It is clear that $C(a)$ is a subsemigroup of $S$.
-The centralizers in transformation semigroups have been studied extensively (see \cite{AK13} for references and motivation).
+Centralizers in transformation semigroups have been studied extensively (see \cite{AK13} for references and motivation).